-- Adopt building typologies to control the size and scale of buildings.
-For larger building types, such as large apartments, inns, and mixed use buildings, allow up to [Council decision 5 or 6] stories in height and up to 200' in width to allow buildings to fill out the frontage of a human-scaled, walkable village block. - Establish a range of ground floor heights keyed to building types to allow for a variation in building heights along the street.
+- Adopt a set of approved building types to control the size and scale of buildings.
+For larger building types, such as large apartments, inns, and mixed use buildings, allow up to 5 stories in height and up to 200' in width to allow buildings to fill out the frontage of a human-scaled, walkable village block. - Establish a range of ground floor heights keyed to building types to allow for a variation in building heights along the street.
 Historic places have this pattern of height variation.
 Modern places controlled by maximum height (as expressed on total feet) read as inauthentic, fake, and sterile.